hslayers/examples/README.md

 `git checkout master`

 The current development version which is not yet published is in 'develop':
-`git checkout master` The version number lags behind in this case because it is incremented on publish only.
+`git checkout develop` The version number lags behind in this case because it is incremented on publish only.